Federal Correctional Institution, Otisville

-The Federal Correctional Institution, Otisville (FCI Otisville) is a medium-security United States federal prison for male inmates located near Otisville, New York.
+The Federal Correctional Institution, Otisville (FCI Otisville), nicknamed "the yeshiva upstate", is a medium-security United States federal prison for male inmates located near Otisville, New York.
 It is operated by the Federal Bureau of Prisons (BOP), a division of the United States Department of Justice.
 It also includes a satellite prison camp for minimum-security male offenders.
-It is known for its relatively high number of Jewish inmates.

 Location

 FCI Otisville is located in southeastern New York State, near the Pennsylvania and New Jersey borders, and 70 mi northwest of New York City.
 It is 1/4 mi from the Otisville Correctional Facility, a medium-security state prison.
 It is 22 mi from Monticello, New York, 28 mi from Kiryas Joel, and 51 mi from Monsey.